eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 * **thing** `facade`
         * **channel**:
             * `facingsun` (Switch) : ON if orientation - negative offset <= sun azimut <= orientation + negative offset
-            * `bearing` (Number:Dimensionless) : percentage of direct lightning.
+            * `bearing` (Number:Dimensionless) : percentage of direct lighting.
 100% when the sun is in front, 0% when not facing sun
             * `side` (String) : indicates if the sun is in the left, in front or on the right of the facade

 ### Trigger Channels